 Six Weeks Before

-- Keep yourself in good physical shape good nutrition and regular exercise are important.
-Some gym-inclined patients also find that doing exercises to target and strengthen their back and stomach muscles was beneficial during their recovery period.
+- Aim to keep yourself in good physical shape good nutrition and regular exercise are important.
+Some gym-inclined patients also find that doing exercises to target and strengthen their back and stomach muscles may also be beneficial during their recovery period.

 - No cosmetic injections.

 - No body tattoos or piercings.